A PHENOMENOLOGICAL ACCOUNTING | OF THE STANDARD MODEL | ||

 |||

 What My Rishon Model Achieves A constituent or preon model of leptons and quarks must phenomenologically produce all particles of the standard model.
 In addition, the preon constituents of this model must demonstrate the symmetries and broken symmetries of the standard model.
 The following suggested constituent preon elements seems to meet these criteria.
 It provides a detailed phenomenological accounting of the standard model.
 Though I proceeded from a logical rather than mathematical foundation, I arrived at *rishon-like preon elements.
 My preon elements are similar to the prequark candidates developed by Haim Harari, Michael A Shupe and Nathan Seiberg.
 Correspondence of Combinatorics and Rishons I represented possible fundamentals quantitatively as the ordered pairs of numbers (s , t) in a standard (x , y) orientation.
 Where (t) is a number of combining elements and (s ) is the number of unique unions exhibited from the order 2 combining pairs of (t) elements.
 Let t=N-2s , where N equals an integer value constant and s is a multiple of (1/2).
 So as s varies t varies.
 The vector addition of these ordered pairs allowed me to explore possibilities for particle interactions that compositionally account for the standard model.
 I was able to initially associate the quanta of electric charge with the ordered pair as Q = (t/3).
 When I happened upon a Scientific American article on rishons, I noted the following possible correspondences.
 The (T) rishons could correspond with the number of elements (t) participating in order 2 combinations.
-The (V) rishonss could correspond with twice the number of order 2 combinations (s) of (t) elements.Therefore an assembly of V and T elements would map to the corresponding numbers of the ordered pair (s , t).
+The (V) rishonss could correspond with twice the number of order 2 combinations (s) of (t) elements.Therefore an assembly of V and T elements would map to the corresponding numbers of the ordered pair (s , t) or as noted above the count of space and momenta vectors in triplets.
 I was then able to further articulate the quanta for T and V rishons using the relation. (t/3) = Q = Iz+(B/2).
 Learn more on next page.
 For this representation of fundamental physics I suggest the geometry of spacetime arises from the combinatorial relations of fundamental rishons just as do the rishon T and V elements.
 The T and V elements then relate in the spacetime of rishon fundamentals.
 T and V elements are not thought to be dynamic constituents of quarks and leptons but rather the spacetime structural components of quarks and leptons.
 To learn about the Standard Model, view video on the right or continue below.
 Click link to Explore example below with the rishon elements display program and See Video Demonstration. |

 See Video To Learn About The Standard Model |